tchx84/sugarapp/flatpak-guide.md

     $ flatpak run --command=bash org.sugarlabs.BaseApp # Enter the development environment
     $ exit # Exit the development environment
     ```

-4. Install org.gnome.Sdk to help package application in the following step.

-    ```
-    $ flatpak install flathub org.gnome.Sdk//42
-    ```
-   Note: To correspond with the JSON file mentioned after, we have chosen to download version 42 here.

 ## Porting an application with Sugarapp